-Implement effective cleaning and hygiene practices ✓ We have reviewed the information on cleaning and disinfecting surfaces.
-Our workplace has enough handwashing facilities on site for all our workers.
-Handwashing locations are visible and easily accessed.
-We have policies that specify when workers must wash their hands and we have communicated good hygiene practices to workers.
+Implement effective cleaning and hygiene practices

+√ We have reviewed the information on cleaning and disinfecting surfaces. √ Our workplace has enough handwashing facilities on site for all our workers.
+Handwashing locations are visible and easily accessed. ✓ We have policies that specify when workers must wash their hands and we have communicated good hygiene practices to workers.
 Frequent handwashing and good hygiene practices are essential to reduce the spread of the virus.
-[Handwashing and Cover coughs and sneezes posters are available at worksafebc.com.]
+[Handwashing and

 We have implemented cleaning protocols for all common areas and surfaces - e.g., washrooms, tools, equipment, vehicle interiors, shared tables, desks, light switches, and door handles.
-This includes the frequency that these items must be cleaned (number of times per day) as well as the timing (before and after shift, after lunch, after use). ✓ Workers who are cleaning have adequate training and materials.
-We have removed unnecessary tools and equipment to simplify the cleaning process - e.g., coffee makers and shared utensil and plates Cleaning protocols -Walkthough of gym performed at least every 30-minutes, to allow full disinfection of facility using a Health Canada approved hard surface disinfectant, proven to be effective in the elimination of the Sars-2 COVID virus.
-All exercise equipment, stretching matts, turf areas, shelving is disinfected. -Electrostatic sprayer used for odd shaped and high touch items, to ensure every surface and crevice is coated properly with disinfectant -Cardiovascular Machine displays wrapped in clear plastic moving wrap for easy disinfection between uses -Various PA announcements to keep those within facility aware of rules on masks and social distancing, and any Staff messages (to maintain physical distancing). -Omnipresent signage of rules and reminders displayed on walls, ground decals, changing areas, washrooms, cardio equipment screens and social media. -Every member entering the facility is provided a sanitizer bottle to spray their equipment before and after use Step 3: Develop policies Develop the necessary policies to manage your workplace, including policies around who can be at the workplace, how to address illness that arises at the workplace, and how workers can be kept safe in adjusted working conditions.
+This includes the frequency that these items must be cleaned (number of times per day) as well as the timing (before and after shift, after lunch, after use).

+✓ Workers who are cleaning have adequate training and materials. ✓ We have removed unnecessary tools and equipment to simplify the cleaning process - e.g., coffee makers and shared utens and plates Cleaning protocols -Walkthough of gym performed at least every 30-minutes, to allow full disinfection of facility using a Health Canada approved hard surface disinfectant, proven to be effective in the elimination of the Sars-2 COVID virus.
+All exercise equipment, stretching matts, turf areas, shelving is disinfected. -Electrostatic sprayer used for odd shaped and high touch items, to ensure every surface and crevice is coated proper with disinfectant -Cardiovascular Machine displays wrapped in clear plastic moving wrap for easy disinfection between uses -Various PA announcements to keep those within facility aware of rules on masks and social distancing, and any Staff messages (to maintain physical distancing). -Omnipresent signage of rules and reminders displayed on walls, ground decals, changing areas, washrooms, cardio equipment screens and social media. -Every member entering the facility is provided a sanitizer bottle to spray their equipment before and after use Step 3: Develop policies Develop the necessary policies to manage your workplace, including policies around who can be at the workplace, how to address illness that arises at the workplace, and how workers can be kept safe in adjusted working conditions.
 Our workplace policies ensure that workers and others showing symptoms of COVID-19 are prohibited from the workplace.
 Anyone who has had symptoms of COVID-19 in the last 10 days must self-isolate at home.
 Anyone who has been identified by Public Health as a close contact of someone with COVID-19.
 Anyone directed by Public Health to self-isolate.
-Anyone who has arrived from outside of Canada must self-isolate for 14 days and monitor for symptoms.
-Visitors are prohibited or limited in the workplace.
-First aid attendants have been provided OFAA protocols for use during the COVID-19 pandemic.
-We have a working alone policy in place (if needed).
+Anyone who has arrived from outside of Canada must self-isolate for 14 days and monitor for symptoms. ✓ Visitors are prohibited or limited in the workplace. ✓ We have a work from home policy in place (if needed).
+Ensure workers have the training and strategies required to address the risk of violence that may arise as customers and members of the public adapt to restrictions or modifications to the workplace.
+Ensure an appropriate violence prevention program is in place.
+Our policy addresses workers who may start to feel ill at work.
+It includes the following: Sick workers should report to first aid, even with mild symptoms.
+Sick workers should be asked to wash or sanitize their hands, provided with a mask, and isolated.
+Ask the worker to go straight home.
+[Consult the BC COVID-19 Self-Assessment Tool, or call 811 for further guidance related to testing and self-isolation.]
+If the worker is severely ill (e.g., difficulty breathing, chest pain), call 911.
+Clean and disinfect any surfaces that the ill worker has come into contact with.